Wedding Banquet Hall

 “But when the king heard about it, he was furious.
 And he sent out his armies, destroyed those murderers, and burned up their city.
 Then he said to his servants, ‘The wedding is ready, but those who were invited were not worthy.’”
 Matthew 22:7-8 (NASB)

 Notice that Jesus said, “The wedding is ready, but those who were invited were not worthy.”
 The word “unworthy” describes a moral failing in these individuals.
-Their moral failing was that they did not believe in Jesus Christ who was and is the Messiah, the Holy One of God (John 6:69).
+Their moral failing was that they did not believe in Jesus Christ who is the Messiah, the Holy One of God (John 6:69).

 Everyone Is Now Invited